 This formula takes the search term in cell F1, for example a string “Channel A”, and looks for it in column A. At the first match, if it exists, (e.g. imagine cell A10 contains “Channel A”) it returns the value corresponding to column 4 of that same row (in this case D10, which might be a sales figure for Channel A).
 Searching through numeric or dates in your lookup column (the first column) requires the data to be sorted to avoid incorrect values being returned.

-HLOOKUP is a horizontal lookup implementation of the vlookup formula.
+The HLOOKUP function (covered on Day 9 of my free Advanced Formulas 30 Day Challenge course) is a horizontal lookup implementation of the vlookup formula.
 I find it’s rarely used but useful to keep in the back pocket for certain specific situations.

-INDEX & MATCH are two formulas that combine together to create powerful, flexible lookup solutions.
-They are superior to vlookups by being more flexible and avoiding some of the pitfalls with vlookups (check out these articles here, here and here – they’re Excel based but still apply to Google Sheets).
+The INDEX function & MATCH function (covered on Day 10 of my free Advanced Formulas 30 Day Challenge course) are two formulas that combine together to create powerful, flexible lookup solutions.
+They are superior to vlookups by being more flexible.
 However, they are a little more complex to implement as they involve two nested formulas.

 To create the same implementation as we had above with the vlookup, we could use this formula: